The Connections Fund Fosters Resilience

-Across the nation, the number of homeless children and youth enrolled in public school has nearly doubled since the U.S. Department of Education began collecting data in 2004-05.
+Across the nation, the number of homeless children and youth enrolled in public school has more than doubled since the U.S. Department of Education began collecting data in 2004-05.

 “Our partnership with the CU Schools Foundation– United Way and other contributors has been a strong one over the years.
 The Connections Fund provides basic clothing for the students in need with a referral from their school district, and helps the families make connections to more sustainable housing situations.
 This is a partnership that we hope to continue for years to come.”

 Regional Office of Education

 (CUSF has also received generous support from Carle Foundation,

 PNC, Bank of Rantoul and Kiwanis Club of CU, along with individual donations.)